nesanter/recipes/md/naan.md

 # Naan

+*This is a double batch; it makes 12 naan.*

 ## Ingredients

- - 270g flour
+ - 540g flour
- - 12g yeast
+ - 24g yeast
- - 1 tsp salt
+ - 2 tsp salt
- - 1 tsp sugar
+ - 2 tsp sugar
  - handful of fenugreek leaves
- - 2 tbsp melted butter plus more for brushing
+ - 4 tbsp melted butter plus more for brushing
- - 70g yogurt
+ - 140g yogurt
- - 140g warm water
+ - 280g warm water

 ## Instructions